 Now the students can listen to the talk again and again during other activities and will memorize the new vocabulary without much effort.

 After understanding the talk and listening to it multiple times, this preparation can be used as a starting point for discussions in class and other activities.
+To make the most of your talks, you can use this free TED talk worksheet to make sure your students have understood the video.

 If you found this article useful and would like to learn more about computerized teaching, take a look at this post on using corpus analysis tools in the classroom.